Rade58/next-postgres-playground/README.md

     );
   }

-  // I RETURNED null HERE
-  return null;

-  // TUTORIAL MAKER RETURNED children AND I DON'T KNOW WHY
+  // TUTORIAL MAKER RETURNED CHILDREN AND I DON'T KNOW WHY
   // TYPESCRIPT IS YELLING WHEN YOU DO THIS BECAUSE
   // THIS IS NOT FC ANYMORE IS YOU DO THAT

+  // BUT WE NEED THIS SO I DECIDED TO USE FRAGMENT LIKE THIS

-  // return children;
+  return <>{children}</>;
 };

 const ProfilePage: FunctionComponent = () => {